0

 “Unknitting” describes taking out one stitch at a time, working your way back across the row.

-photo showing swatch at the end of a right side row with this text: "begin by inserting the left needle tip into the stitch below the first stitch on the right needle, then slide the stitch off the right needle while pulling the yarn tight."
+Unknitting in progress.
+Text reads "begin by inserting the left needle tip into the stitch below the first stitch on the right needle then slide the stitch off the right needle while pulling the yarn tight"

 Although it’s a bit slower than just taking your needle out and ripping, unknitting is a great way to ensure that you don’t lose any stitches or lose track of what row you’re on.
 You can also undo multiple rows with this method.